AlexSteele/benchmark/README.md

 It may help to read the [Google Test documentation](https://github.com/google/googletest/blob/master/googletest/docs/primer.md) as some of the structural aspects of the APIs are similar.

-## Example usage
+## Example
 ### Basic usage
-Define a function that executes the code to be measured, register it as a benchmark function using the `BENCHMARK` macro, and ensure an appropriate `main` function is available:
+Define a function that executes the code to benchmark, register it as a benchmark function using the `BENCHMARK` macro, and ensure an appropriate `main` function is available: